SYUCT-InfoEng/PCM_data/README.md

-# Activated Sludge Phase-Contrast Microscopy Dataset for Filamentous Bacteria & Floc Segmentation​​
+# Activated Sludge Phase-Contrast Microscopy Dataset
+This dataset is mainly used for semantic segmentation of filamentous bacteria from flocs in phase contrast microscopy images of activated sludge.
 The dataset contains a total of 505 images with their corresponding labels.

 Download the **ASPCM** dataset from the following sources: